 International Banking and Risk Management (15 credits)

-Covering commercial and investment banking, the module examines practical issues of risk management by intermediaries as well as the potential risks involved in the more recent trend towards financial disintermediation.
+Covering commercial and investment banking, it examines practical issues of risk management by intermediaries, as well as the potential risks involved in the more recent trend towards financial disintermediation.
 Regulatory issues are addressed, with attention paid to both ‘on’ and ‘off’ balance sheet positions.

 International Business Marketing (10 credits)

 It uses the principles and frameworks underpinning international marketing to assess how key marketing and consumer behaviour theories, models and concepts apply in an increasingly globalised and internationally competitive marketplace.

 Term 3: May to September

-Business Ethics & Society (10 credits)
+Business Ethics and Society (10 credits)

 The objective of this module is to attempt to develop moral sensibility and practical reasoning in the context of managerial everyday action in organisations.

-Doing Business in China (10 credits) (Study Abroad)
+Doing Business in China (Study Abroad) (10 credits)

-The module focuses on the recent evolution of the Chinese economy and culture as well as highlighting key management and leadership aspects specific to the Chinese context.
+The module focuses on the recent evolution of the Chinese economy and culture, as well as highlighting key management and leadership aspects specific to the Chinese context.
 You will study as part of an international group of postgraduate students from top universities across the globe.